 HSPC’s activities are guided by its Terms of Reference, which was ratified by the Board of Directors in November 2013 and revised in January 2018.

-In fulfilling the above vision, the SPDC Planning Committee uses the Sunalta Area Redevelopment Plan (“ARP”) – which defines and communicates the community context to developers and the community at large – as the general guide as to how it forms its expressions of support, its critical comments and its objections to any particular application.
-Link to the City of Calgary website version of the document below:
+The purpose of the SPDC is to assist the SCA in realizing its vision of building a community that is inclusive, supportive, vibrant, and inclusive.
+The SPDC Planning Committee uses the Sunalta Area Redevelopment Plan (“ARP”) – which defines and communicates the community context to developers and the community at large – as the general guide as to how it forms its expressions of support, its critical comments and its objections to any particular application.

 HOW IT WORKS